leios/OIST.CSC/README.md

-SimuLeios
+OIST Computer Science Club Stuff
 =========

 Learning to code with scientific examples.

 =========

-I will be teaching my subscribers how to code in C++, Fortran, and Python in the next few months and have decided to use github for this purpose.
+I will be teaching people how to code in C++, Fortran, and Python in the next few months and have decided to use github for this purpose.
 We will then start working on all sorts of coding projects.

 =========